-Horrifying thought, however none of us can know what will happen to us one day.
-We may not be in a sane or appropriate state to make important, and potentially life changing, decisions.
+None of us can know what will happen to us in the future.
+It’s a scary thought but we may lose mental capacity and not be in a sane or appropriate state to make important, and potentially life changing, decisions.

 Mental capacity means the ability to make or communicate specific decisions at the time they need to be made.
 To have mental capacity you must understand the decision you need to make, why you need to make it, and the likely outcome of your decision.

 If you lose mental capacity you may need someone to represent you and make decisions for you.

 There are a number of reasons why you might need someone to act on your behalf, these are: